iamkirankumaryadav/Library/Data Science/Outliers.md

 ### **What are outliers?**
 - Outliers are data points that differ significantly from other observations (data points) in the dataset.
-- Outliers affect the distribution of data by introducing skewness in the data and also affects the correlation among features.
+- Outliers affect the distribution of data by introducing skewness in the data and also affect the correlation among features.
 - Outliers affect the overall central tendency and measure of dispersion/deviation.
 - **Positive Skew/Right Skew:** Mean is on the right side | Mean > Median > Mode
 - **Negative Skew/Left Skew:** Mean is on the left side | Mode > Median > Mean